 As we discussed on The Dark Web, it is essential to talk about hackers’ techniques to breach data and use it for their means.
 In today’s day and age, hackers are getting smarter and smarter because they keep themselves updated with the evolution of technologies.
 Hence, knowing the loopholes of it as well.

 To elaborate further, you’ve probably heard about Apple’s cloud being compromised or Twitter and Facebook servers going down for a maintenance break.
 These scheduled maintenance breaks are necessary to revamp the system’s hardware and ensure that the latest protocols protect customer/consumer rights.

-Hackers use various tricks to breach the security system and take out your valuable information and use it for their means.
+Hackers use various tricks to breach the security system, take out your valuable information, and use it for their means.
 Think of this as a lock and a lock-picking thief.
 You would want to upgrade your locks every year or two to maintain the security of your house, knowing that lock thieves are learning new methods of breaking entry.

 This case is the same for your online data.